 Gage Capitol Hill

-- Drawing pad, pencil/charcoal – for sketches and research and studies
+- Drawing pad(same size as WC block), pencil/charcoal, erasers, pencil sharpner – for sketches and research and studies

 - Alizarin Crimson

 - Burnt Sienna